theClubhouse-Augusta/southern-dev/readme.md

     - Pug errors break gulp needing to restart
     - HTML does not reload process (change a sass file and will run HTML)
     - If images are added when Gulp isn't running Image process doesn't run.
 Need to be running Gulp to get it to work

+- Template Rules
+    - When adding a sponsor:
+        - in the `images` folder the naming convention is: `sponsor-` + `sponsor.name` + `.png`
+        - I am only handling PNGs template gen will not catch a JPG or any other file format.
+            - (To create that test I think would require a network call to test the file type and that just ain't worth it).